ministryofjustice/itpolicycontent/content/confluence/source-code-publishing.md

 Code that contain security enforcing functions, including but not limited to authentication, access control, encryption, etc

-Don’t publish configuration data, especially credentials including keys, IDs, etc.
+Don't publish configuration data, especially credentials including keys, IDs, etc.

 Some source code might contain sensitive or bespoke algorithms i.e. avoid exposing the details of a particular risk-assessment algorithm to the public.

-Sometimes software is developed by third parties that retain ownership of the ‘intellectual property’ (IP) and it’s not possible to share the software.
+Sometimes software is developed by third parties that retain ownership of the 'intellectual property' (IP) and it's not possible to share the software.